225-201-Great Vocals

 Writer/Composer: Tomaso Albinoni (1741) / Remo Giazotto (1945)

 Here she is again, the Norwegian sensation with the angelic voice who seems to gain more popularity with each passing year.
-Her stunning rendition of this classic piece from the 1700s is a joy to behold, leaving many awestruck listeners breathless.
-Her 2nd entry is remarkable on our list because she doesn’t stretch her vocal cords, she just seems to open her mouth and the music flows effortlessly.
-From the early 1990s through the 2010s, she continues to overwhelm audiences in concert…Absolutely Marvelous!
+Her stunning rendition of this classic piece from the 1700s is a real joy to behold, leaving many awestruck listeners breathless.
+Her 2nd entry is remarkable on our list because she doesn’t stretch her vocal cords, she just seems to open her mouth and the music flows, effortlessly.
+From the early 1990s through the 2010s, she continues to overwhelm concert audiences and travel the international circuit.
+Her crystalline, soprano sweeps and soars, as she sings this emotive piece to the heavens…Absolutely Marvelous!

 209. MERCY, MERCY ME (The Ecology Song) (1971)